oracle/graal/truffle/docs/T-Trace.md

 remotely running applications and the **T-Trace** insights dynamically applied to each of them.
 Enlist available *HotSpot* or *native-image* based virtual machines.
 Connect to them on demand.
 Apply selected insights.
 Let them gather their data.
-Obtain the data and analyse them with the integrated graphical tools.
+Obtain the data and analysis them with the integrated graphical tools.
 Disable the insights and disconnect.
 Let the application run at the original full speed.